What passed for good managed services leads five or ten years ago today is garbage. Seriously, total junk and unworkable.

-In terms of the lead quality, generally the higher the perceived value of your premium content offer, that’s advertised on your landing page, the more information that you have the right to ask.
+Regarding lead quality, generally, the higher the perceived value of your premium content offer that’s advertised on your landing page, the more information you have the right to ask.

-If you’re inviting people to a one hour webinar, or a lunch and learn or something like that, you earn the right to ask for even more information.
+If you invite people to a one-hour webinar, a lunch and learn, or something like that, you earn the right to ask for even more information.

-If you’re doing something that’s highly personalized on a one-on-one basis, like a needs assessment, consultation, IT audit, or something like that, you earn the right to ask for more information – which allows you to better qualify your leads.
+If you’re doing something that’s highly personalized on a one-on-one basis, like a needs assessment, consultation, IT audit, or something like that, you earn the right to ask for more information – which allows you to qualify your leads better.

-Generally, your ability to ask more qualifying questions goes up as the perceived value of the offer goes up.
+Generally, your ability to ask more qualifying questions increases as the offer's perceived value goes up.

 Use Value to Drive More Effective Lead Qualification and Segmentation

 Asking those kinds of questions is also hugely important to helping you properly segment your leads.

 The first cut on the leads is usually, “Are they qualified or not?”
 And by asking the right kinds of questions, you can determine that without having to touch every single lead necessarily.